rickhull/device_control/README.md

 ## Device

-I'm not sure about the actual nomenclature from a very rich field of study, *control theory*, but I'm using the term "device" to describe what it is the controller is controlling.
+I'm not sure about the actual nomenclature from a very rich field of study, *control theory*, but I'm using the term "device" to describe that which the controller is controlling.
 So a heater or a refrigerator may be the device, or the throttle on an engine, or a broomstick balanced on a pencil eraser.